MDSN banner image

 Thank you for being part of our growing community!
 If you are an analyst who works in health & care or the wider public sector, then join the Midlands Analyst Network!

-Launched in April 2020, this thriving community now connects almost 1,300 members from a wide range of organisations - mainly in the Midlands, but increasingly from across the UK.
+Launched in April 2020, this thriving community now connects almost 1,500 members from a wide range of organisations from the Midlands and beyond.
 The Network provides a supportive space for analysts to share ideas, resources, and good practice, as well as to seek advice, spark debate, and develop skills together.

 I love how the huddles have grown into a space beyond simply sharing ideas and work, to a regular opportunity for analysts to come together as a community.
 They frequently lead to insightful and previously unconsidered questions and debates and also serve as a fantastic welcoming opportunity for those dipping their toes into the world of analytics and improved decision making.
 Andi Orlowski, Director of the Health Economics Unit